Grand Order of Water Rats: Symbols

+The head of the organization is called the King Rat.
+The official publication of the Grand Order of Water Rats is The Trap.

+Activities

-The charity raises money by organising shows, lunches, dinners and other events.
-The objectives of the charity are "to assist members of the theatrical profession, or their dependents, who, due to illness or old age are in need."
-When possible additional funds raised go to a diverse range of charities and good causes including hospitals, health charities and benevolent funds.
-A member of the public can become a Friend of the Water Rats.
+The order raises money by organising shows, lunches, dinners, and other events.
+Its objectives of the charity are "to assist members of the theatrical profession, or their dependents, who, due to illness or old age are in need".
+When possible additional funds raised go to a diverse range of charities and good causes including hospitals, health charities, and benevolent funds.

-The Water Rats originally held meetings in Sunbury-on-Thames in a public house called The Magpie.
-Their headquarters is now at The Water Rats pub in Gray's Inn Road in Kings Cross, London.

-Members
+Membership

 Membership is limited to 180 male members of the entertainment industry plus 20 Companion Rats.
 Some Water Rats are household names but many are not, but all must be respected and trusted by their peers.
-Joining the Order is a complicated process that involves finding a proposer and seconder within the Order, consideration by the Order's Grand Council and finally a vote which needs a large majority for success.
+Joining the Order is a complicated process that involves finding a proposer and seconder within the Order, consideration by the Order's Grand Council, and finally a vote which needs a large majority for success.